Marte, Pirates stop Mets’ 7-game win string with 8-4 victory

-PITTSBURGH (AP) — Starling Marte’s three-run homer in the seventh inning broke open a tight game and the Pittsburgh Pirates snapped the New York Mets’ seven-game winning streak with an 8-4 victory on Friday night.
+PITTSBURGH (AP) — Steven Matz’s mastery of the Pittsburgh Pirates unraveled quickly.
+So did the New York Mets’ seven-game winning streak.

-The Pirates led 5-4 when Marte turned on a pitch from Tyler Bashlor and sent it into the seats in left field for his 19th home run of season.
+Five days removed from a five-hit masterpiece in which he shut out the Pirates on 99 pitches, Matz didn’t make it out of the fourth inning of an 8-4 loss on Friday night.

-Melky Cabrera hit a two-run double during Pittsburgh’s five-run fourth inning against Steven Matz (6-7).
-José Osuna, starting at third base after the Pirates designated Jung Ho Kang for assignment, had two hits and an RBI for the Pirates.
+Melky Cabrera’s two-run double highlighted Pittsburgh’s five-run outburst against Matz (6-7) and Starling Marte’s three-run home run in the seventh off New York reliever Tyler Bashlor provided some welcome cushion for the Pirates, who won for just the fourth time since the All-Star break.

 Pete Alonzo, Robinson Cano and Amed Rosario all had two hits apiece for the Mets.
 But New York lost for just the sixth time since the All-Star break when Matz couldn’t protect an early three-run lead.

-Matz dominated the Pirates in New York last weekend, tossing a shutout on just 99 pitches.
-He breezed through the first three innings in the rematch but didn’t make it out of the fourth.
+The Mets jumped on Trevor Williams (4-4) early, touching him for two runs in the first and appeared on the verge of a big inning in the third.
+Yet Williams survived thanks to some nifty defensive plays at third by José Osuna, given the start after Jung Ho Kang was designated for assignment.

-The first five batters Matz faced in the fourth all reached base, culminating with Cabrera’s drive to the wall in left-center field that gave the Pirates the lead.
-Matz exited three batters later, allowing five runs with a walk and four strikeouts to fall to 2-7 on the road.
-Matz’s bumpy performance ended a 17-game streak in which New York’s starting pitchers allowed three or fewer runs.
+Osuna cut down the lead runner on a force play at third and later caught Wilson Ramos in a rundown between third and home.
+Osuna also went 2 for 3 with an RBI.

-The Mets jumped on Williams early, touching him for two runs in the first and appeared on the verge of a big inning in the third.
-Yet Williams allowed only a run thanks in part to some nifty defensive plays at third by Osuna, who cut down the lead runner on a force play and later caught Wilson Ramos in a rundown between third and home.
+“He saved us a run and he made a couple of really nice plays and it kind of ignites the team,” Pirates shortstop Kevin Newman said.

 Williams settled down quickly.
 He didn’t allow a hit after J.D.
 Davis’ RBI-double in the third, retiring the final 11 batters he faced as Pittsburgh rallied.